hectorcorrea/solr-for-newbies/tutorial.md

 $ curl 'http://localhost:8983/solr/bibdata/select?q=*&fl=id,title_txt_en'
 ```

-In some instances we passed rather sophisticated values for these parameters, for example we used `q=title_txt_en:"school teachers"~3` when we wanted to search for books with the words "school" and "teachers" in the title within a few word words of each other.
+In some instances we passed rather sophisticated values for these parameters, for example we used `q=title_txt_en:"art history"~3` when we wanted to search for books with the words "art" and "history" in the title within a few word words of each other.

 The components in Solr that parse these parameters are called Query Parsers.
 Their job is to extract the parameters and create a query that Lucene can understand.
 Remember that Lucene is the search engine underneath Solr.